 For more information:

-J. Richard Aronson, Director, Martindale Center
+Todd Watkins, Director, Martindale Center

 The Tauck Scholars Program provides opportunities for business students during their junior and senior years.
 Endowed by Arthur Tauck ‘53, the program offers international summer internships and other learning opportunities to students in cultural settings that are new and "foreign to them."
 The College of Business and Economics wants to give highly motivated students the chance to do international summer internships that will help them in their career endeavors.
 Tauck Scholars serve as goodwill ambassadors, help new scholars prepare for their internships, and take part in special CBE activities.